dmayes403/timesheet_walkthrough/unit-10/angluar-pipes.md

 ## Acceptance Test

-To test that the `titlecase` pipe is working correctly, go to the `./timesheet` route and looking at each of the table headers.
+To test that the `titlecase` pipe is working correctly, go to the `./timesheet` route and look at each of the table headers.
 They should all have the first letter capitalized now.

 ![](img/timesheet_capitalized_headers.png)

-## Apply pipes to AnalyticsTableComponent
+## Apply Pipes to AnalyticsTableComponent

 Next, we will do something similar to the `analytics-table.component.html` file, but also add a couple other pipes as well.